ashley-brown13/chatty-ashley/README.md

 ## 3rd Party API
 I really enjoyed interacting with the Firebase API.
 Though there are a lot of configurations at the start, their functions are very intuitive, and can be used on both client and server sides.
 Though I used a server for this project as the guidelines require, I actually think that I would create a serverless version of this project if I was to re-factor it.
 Because Firebase offers options like OAUTH and functions that allow API calls on the client side, I think the application would be more efficient if it did not have to hit the server first.

-This is a snapshot of the response of my GET request to the Firebase API ( https://firestore.googleapis.com/google.firestore.v1.Firestore/Listen/channel), which returns the messages from my Firestore database:
+This is a snapshot of the response of my GET request https://firestore.googleapis.com/google.firestore.v1.Firestore/Listen/channel, which returns the messages from my Firestore database:

 ```
 100